Kamikiri (haircutting)

-Kamikiri (髪切り, hair-cutter) or Kurokamikiri (黒髪切, black hair-cutter) is a Japanese yōkai said to secretly cut people's hair on the head.
-They were rumored from time to time in the urban areas of the Edo Period, and can sporadically be seen in the records from the 17th to the 19th centuries.
+Kamikiri (髪切り, hair-cutter) or Kurokamikiri (黒髪切, black hair-cutter) is a Japanese yōkai said to secretly cut the hair of people's head.
+The origins of the kamikiri can be traced to urban rumors of the Edo period; incidents attributed to them were intermittently recorded from the 17th to 19th centuries.

 Concept

-It is thought that they would appear out of nowhere and cut people's hair on their heads without them noticing.
+It was believed that kamikiri could suddenly appear from nowhere and cut the hair of victims without their noticing.